xrdocs/design/_blogs/peering-fabric-test.md

 ## Abstract Peering Configuration

-Abstract peering uses qualities of Segment Routing anycast addresses to allow a provider to steer traffic to a specific peering fabric by simply addressing a node SID assigned to all PFS members of the peering cluster.
-All of the qualities of SR such as midpoint ECMP and TI-LFA fast protection are preserved for the end to end BGP path, improving convergence across the network to the peering fabric.
-Additionally, through the use of SR-TE Policy, source routed engineered paths can be configured to the peering fabric based on business logic and additional path constraints.
+Abstract peering uses qualities of Segment Routing anycast addresses to allow a provider to steer traffic to a specific Peering Fabric by simply addressing a node SID assigned to all PFS members of the peering cluster.
+All of the qualities of SR such as midpoint ECMP and TI-LFA fast protection are preserved for the end to end BGP path, improving convergence across the network to the Peering Fabric.
+Additionally, through the use of SR-TE Policy, source routed engineered paths can be configured to the Peering Fabric based on business logic and additional path constraints.

 ### PFS Configuration